 “Are you warm enough?”
 In small ways, he did show simple kindness: the chocolate, the blanket under the sleeping bag, the dinner, this question.

 “I am.”
-I looked down again and directly towards his eyes.
+I looked down again and directly towards his face.
 “Thank you.”

 He held my gaze for a while, and we just sat together quietly.
 I didn’t feel a particular connection between us or a burning urge to lean forward and kiss him, although clearly the thought entered my mind, but getting to know him appealed to me far more.
 So why couldn’t I think of something to ask him?